 Indices are a highly liquid market, and because they move for longer periods than most other markets, you can have more exposure to prospective possibilities.

 CFDs are the most common way to trade indices.
 These financial instruments allow traders to benefit from dropping and increasing prices while trading the index; if you believe the index will fall, open a short (sell) position.

 If you believe an index will climb, open a long purchase position.
 When trading CFDs with Axi, you have two options for exposure to trade index prices: index futures or cash indices.

-Traders with a long-term market outlook favor index futures over cash indices since the overnight funding charge is incorporated in the broader spreads.
+Traders with a long-term market outlook favour index futures over cash indices since the overnight funding charge is incorporated in the broader spreads.
 As a result, futures traders agree on a price for delivery in the future when they trade index futures (futures price).

-Traders with a short-term perspective favor trade indices because they have tighter spreads than index futures.
+Traders with a short-term perspective favour trade indices because they have tighter spreads than index futures.
 Trading Indices are bought and sold at the current market price (spot price).
 Some of the elaborated points are given below to trade indices:

 Choose the option to Trade Indices.